z

 Training

-We train every Monday and Tuesday between 8 pm and 10 pm.
-The Monday training is a free session where you
+We train every Monday and Thursday between 8 pm and 10 pm.
+The trainings are freeform sessions where you

 are free to study and practise whatever source you’d like.
-Besides sparring with our three main weapons, we practise and spar with other weapons too like spear, montante, rapier, dagger and knife, sword and shield, and much more under the supervision of our instructors.
-Tuesdays however are designated training sessions with an instructor.
+Besides sparring with our club’s main weapons, we practise and spar with other weapons too like spear, montante, rapier, sword and shield, and much more under the supervision of our instructors.
+Whilst these trainings are free sessions, oftentimes there will be studygroups working to study a weapon together.

 The training sessions are conducted in Dutch and English.